bparanj/crystal/programming/iac/docs/experiments/goss-auto-add.md

     goss add service $svc
 ```

-You'd replace `packages` and `services` with the actual lists of names extracted by the Python script.
+You'd replace `packages` and `services` with the  lists of names extracted by the Python script.

 ### Note